At All Costs (Weber novel): Commentary

 Most of the action takes place simultaneously with the events of The Shadow of Saganami.
 In addition to Manticore, Haven, and Grayson, front stage players (even those lurking in the wings of the stage) now include the Andermani, who have entered the Manticorian Alliance; the genetic slavers of Mesa, secretly striving to keep Manticore and Haven shooting at each other as long as possible; non-self absorbed elements of the Solarian League continuing the inexorable and glacier creep of League influence; and the inhabitants of the Talbot Cluster, clamoring for membership in the Star Kingdom after discovering the new Manticore Junction terminus in their region of space.

 The book was released in hardcover in 2005 (with a CD-ROM containing free copies of other works written by Weber).
 Advance Reader Copies were made available for sale at baen.com some months previously, with a sizable portion of the book being "snippetted" on Baen's Bar for free.

-Trivia

-In conference, Admiral Thomas Caparelli tells Honor that Hamish has compared her favorably to the Old Earth "wet-navy" Admirals Raphael Semmes and Bill Halsey.
-Hamish said Honor had "marginally better tactical sense than Semmes and better strategic sense than Halsey."
-Semmes is remembered for his strategy and Halsey for his tactics, and Honor knows this.
+Analysis

 David Weber has stated his original plan was to have Honor in charge of the third fleet during the final battle, and perish during the battle.
 Her son, then would have had his own series start as he came of age, at which point the Solarian League begins its breakup, and a long war begins.